 - Jewish Boyle Heights: Remembering Brooklyn Ave

 They cover more of the Jewish landmarks like the old Breed Street Shul and hidden cemeteries.
-Evergreen Cemetery, established in 1877 is LA’s oldest cemetery.
+Evergreen Cemetery was established in 1877 and is LA’s oldest cemetery.
 City pioneers with names like Hollenbeck, Lankershim, and Van Nuys as well as, civil war veterans, former mayors, politicians, and some celebrities are interned there.

 You can see engravings on the headstones of Japanese Americans, Armenians, and Mexicans.
 About 400 indigent carnival workers and circus performers are buried near a lion memorial.
 Chinese residents, who were discriminated against for decades, lie under a potter’s field on the site where a shrine has been erected.